-While you work with Excel files on Layer, you can choose to share data as a downloadable Excel file or a link via Layer Sheets or Google Sheets.
+You can choose to share your data as a downloadable Excel file or a link via Layer Sheets or Google Sheets.

 Why share data via Google Sheets?

 Sharing the data through Google Sheets has several advantages over sharing it as an Excel file: